 Also, when keeping these plecos in your tank, make sure to have at least one air stone for good water oxygenation.

-Anyway, make sure that you’re feeding your Angelicus Pleco mostly meat like Daphnia and Bloodworm, whereas vegetables should only be offered occasionally.
+So, make sure that you’re feeding your Angelicus Pleco.
+Most of their diet consist of meat like Daphnia and Bloodworm, whereas vegetables should only be offered occasionally.

 7. Pitbull Pleco – Parotocinclus jumbo